 This curriculum describes all the regulations concerning the course of studies in chemistry at the University of Fribourg.
-It is based on the regulations of the Faculty of Science and Medicine as defined in the Règlement pour l'obtention des Bachelor of Science et des Master of Science de la Faculté des sciences et de médecine [Regulation of 2 February 2004 for the Obtainment of the Bachelor of Science and Master of Science] (subsequently called the Regulation in short).
+It is based on the regulations of the Faculty of Science and Medicine as defined in the Règlement pour l'obtention des Bachelor of Science et des Master of Science de la Faculté des sciences et de médecine, which entered into force on 2 February 2004 (hereafter called the Regulation for short).
+In case of discrepancies of translation, the French version will be considered authoritative.